peterhcharlton/info/safer_wearables/safer_wearables.md

 # SAFER Wearables Study Resources
 {: .no_toc }

-This page provides a few resources which we are using in the [SAFER Wearables Study](https://peterhcharlton.github.io/project/safer-wearables/).
+This page provides resources and information relating to the [SAFER Wearables Study](https://peterhcharlton.github.io/project/safer-wearables/).
 {: .fs-6 .fw-300 }

 ---

+An overview of the study is provided [here](https://peterhcharlton.github.io/project/safer-wearables/).